Valks-Games/sankari/.github/CONTRIBUTING_CODER.md

   }
 }
 ```

+4. Place a debug point and press F5 in VS to start debugging

 > ℹ️ VSCode can alterinatively be used but it [requires more setup](https://github.com/Valks-Games/sankari/blob/main/.github/VSCODE_SETUP.md) and debugging is very tedious